NicolasDenoyelle/Hierarchical-monitors/README.md

 * its eventset ABI implementation (see performance plugins),
 * its eventset,
 * the length of its eventsets history,
-* an eventset to sample reduction function (instruction, cycles -> instructions/cycles) (see stat plugins)
+* a function to reduce eventset to a sample (instruction, cycles -> instructions/cycles) (see stat plugins)
-* a samples to value analysis function to compute the monitor value given the history of samples computed with derivation function. (see stat plugins)
+* a function to analyze samples and compute the monitor value. (see stat plugins)

 This information is necessary to caracterize applications with respect to the underlying hardware.